canonical-ols/snapstore-snap-docs/docs/how-to/airgap.md

 - `core24`
 - `snapd`

 ## Status

+\
+List the imported stores and account keys:

 ```
 enterprise-store status
 ```

-lists the imported stores and account keys and
+List all imported snaps:

 ```
 enterprise-store list-pushed-snaps
 ```
-lists all imported snaps.

 Running `snap info <snap-name>` from a device connected to the on-prem store can be used to view more details about the snap, like its current channel map.

 ## Client Device Configuration

 [Configuring client devices](devices.md) follows the same process as with an online Enterprise Store.

 ## Offline Upgrades